YamagutiSenior/clone_simple_notes/docs/content/getting_started/setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 ## Step 1: Adding Security Scans to the pipeline

 Securty scanner can be added in 2 different ways.
-Either by using the [Security Configuration UI]() or Simply editing the [.gitlab-ci.yml](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab-ci.yml).
+Either by using the [Security Configuration UI](https://docs.gitlab.com/ee/user/application_security/configuration/#security-testing) or by simply editing the [.gitlab-ci.yml](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab-ci.yml).

 Since security scanners have already been added to this project via [templates](https://docs.gitlab.com/ee/ci/examples/index.html#cicd-templates), you can see how they are defined and configured and by viewing the [.gitlab-ci.yml](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab-ci.yml).
 I'll go ahead and explain how they work.

 ### Static Scanners

 Static scanners examine the static source code in your project, and perform pattern matching on syntax, versions, etc in order find known vulnerabilities.
-They obtain the vulnerabilites from a CVE database and parse data in order to provide you with the following:
+They obtain the vulnerabilities from a CVE database and parse data in order to provide you with the following:

 * Description
 * Severity